tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:hasResponseResultValue
 - Preferred Label: has response result value
 - Definition: Data property carrying the value of a bdqffdq:Assertion when the value is not an object.
 - Comments: Applies to bdqffdq:AmendmentAssertions.
-To support bdqcore: Tests, bdqffdq:hasResponseResultValue is expected to carry a key:value list where the keys are the names of bdqffdq:ActedUpon bdqffdq:InformationElements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).
+To support bdqtest: Tests, bdqffdq:hasResponseResultValue is expected to carry a key:value list where the keys are the names of bdqffdq:ActedUpon bdqffdq:InformationElements, and the values are the proposed new values (filling in or replacing the values of those terms in the input).
 Applies to bdqffdq:MeasureAssertions that assert a numeric value.
 - View in: [term-list](../list/bdqffdq/index.md#hasResponseResultValue)

 ********************